Learn how to add back darts to dress for a better fit! This alteration is great to make your dresses fit better and add

 Ready-to-wear clothing is made to fit an average woman that doesn’t really exist.
 Sometimes you need to make simple alterations to your clothing to make them look like they were made for you.

 Altering clothing to fit your body is a satisfying sewing project and it’s not very time consuming.
-You can add back darts to any item of clothing.
+You can add back darts to any item of clothing or cinch a waist with elastic.
 When working with dresses you can add length to a dress, add sleeves to a dress, and how to shorten a sweater, and raise the neckline of a dress.

 - Sewing tools